Powerscourt Estate: Powerscourt Hotel

 Powerscourt Hotel, located within the Powerscourt Estate is five-star neo-Palladian style hotel.
 The 203 bedroom hotel was constructed by Sisk Group on behalf of Treasury Holdings in 2007 at an estimated cost of €200m.
-Emblematic of the Celtic Tiger years, a photo of the hotel even featured on the front cover of the Anglo Irish Bank 2007 annual report.
+Emblematic of the Celtic Tiger years, a photo of the hotel was featured on the front cover of the Anglo Irish Bank 2007 annual report.
 The hotel originally operated as a Ritz-Carlton however after this agreement was terminated in 2013 the hotel now operates as part of Marriott International's Autograph Collection.

 The hotel was designed by James Toomey architects and the German firm HID.

 The grounds are home to two par 72, 18-hole courses: the East, which was created first, and the West.
 Both contain fast greens and hilly fairways, and they are each over 6900 yd long.
 In 1998, the East Course was host to the Irish PGA Championship.